 The early winter days (November to January) only lasts around 6-7 hours in Trysil.
 As a consequence, a lot of investments have gone into the installation of floodlights in order to illuminate the ski slopes by midafternoon.

-Skiing in the glow of the lights is an unparalleled experience on its own, in fact, nighttime skiing is one of the main attractions in Trysil.
+Skiing in the glow of the lights is an unparalleled experience on its own, and nighttime skiing is one of the main attractions in Trysil.
 The daylight issue lasts until February and after that, it doesn’t concern anyone.

-The highest point of the mountain is 1132 meters above the sea level.
+The highest point of the mountain is 1132 meters above sea level.
 The state of the art lift system makes it easy for visitors to navigate through the mountains.
 The mountain offers something for everyone.
 While it mostly attracts beginners and intermediary skiers, the seven steep slopes can only be accessed through high-speed six-man chair for avid skiers looking for challenges.

 For someone who fancies a little challenge, there are plenty of red and blue runs above and below the tree line.
 Skiers who are into schussing also have the chance to make a quick run downhill.
 Top of the mountain tends to get really cold so the mix of slopes above and below the tree line is a great addition to the overall experience.

 Advanced skiers have the opportunity to ski across packed powder at piste number 75, which is also considered to be the most difficult run in Trysil and has a gradient of 45 degrees.
 This 2.5km black run is an adrenaline pumping experience for avid skiers and snowboarders who aspire to test their skills at a whole new level.